Health/Medical Admin Services Schools in Louisiana

 68% of the teachers are full time.
 Of all the students who attend this school, 97% get financial aid.
 Graduates earn an average $32,800 after graduation.

-Graduates earn an average $17,100 after graduation.
+Roughly six years after entering college, graduates of this school earn $17,100 a year.
 The full-time teacher rate is 39%.
 The student to faculty ratio is 20 to 1.

 Roughly six years after entering college, graduates of this school earn $27,900 a year.
 This private institution charges an average net price of $22,315.
 The student to faculty ratio is 15 to 1.